sandeep-iitr/ComplexEventDetection_CS249/README.md

-# Complex Event Processing of Health Data in Real-time using Kafka and Spark
+# Complex Event Processing of Health Data in Real-time using Kafka and Spark to Predict Heart Failure Risk and Stress
 ## UCLA CS 249: Current Topics in Data-structures

 Contributors: